18 Dec 2014

 - Further, in recent years, Asia has become a more integrated market, thanks also to the various free trade agreements (FTAs) signed in the region.
 In particular, the product trade arrangements under the China-ASEAN Free Trade Area (CAFTA) pact, which commenced in 2005 with scheduled tariff elimination completed in 2010, have contributed to higher intra-Asian trade.

 - The continued growth in intra-Asia trade can be reflected by its faster growth than extra-Asia trade.
-For the five years to 2010, the average annual growth of Asia’s exports to within the region was 12%, compared to the respective export growth of 10% and 6% to Europe and North America.
+During 2009-2013, the compound annual growth rate (CAGR) of Asia’s exports to within the region was 14%, compared to the respective CAGR of 7% and 13% for exports to Europe and North America.

 - In addition, over the past few years, there has been an increase in companies in developed economies treating Asia as a market instead of a pure production base.
-Based on WTO statistics, North America’s exports to Asia expanded 27% in 2010, surpassing 13% in respect of its exports to Europe for the same year.
-Similarly, Europe’s exports to Asia expanded 22% in 2010, surpassing 13% in respect of its exports to North America for the same year.
+During 2009-2013, North America’s exports to Asia expanded by a CAGR of 12%, surpassing the CAGR of 6% in respect of its exports to Europe in the same period.
+Similarly, Europe’s exports to Asia expanded by a CAGR of 12% between 2009 and 2013, surpassing the CAGR of 9% in respect of its exports to North America in the same period.

 The Closer Economic Partnership Arrangement between Hong Kong and the Mainland (CEPA)

 Under CEPA, Hong Kong service suppliers (HKSS) can provide, in the form of wholly-owned operations, commission agents' services and wholesale trade services and to set up wholly-owned external trading companies on the Chinese mainland.